ucsf-web-services/ucsf_pattern_library/readme/INSTALL.md

 If the version is NOT installed you will see an error like

 ```
-avn could not activate node 6.10.1
+avn could not activate node 6.11.4
 ```
 In that case, install the required version with NVM:
 ```
-nvm install 6.10.1
+nvm install 6.11.4
 ```
+Once you have installed the correct version of node you has use `nvm use 6.11.4` to run it in your current session.

 # Install [@todo: PROJECT NAME]

 On the command line, from within this directory, run

     npm install

 This should download a load of packages and run without any errors.
-If errors present please contact [@todo: EMAIL]

 To run the server which will process and generate the PatternLab output, run

-npm run server
+    gulp patternlab:serve

+Note: This will run and launch your default web browser when you first run npm install, but if you already have everything installed then you can just run the `gulp patternlab:serve` task on its own and it will start the watching of CSS and other assets in the `source` folder.